Large Dimensional Latent Factor Modeling with Missing Observations and Applications to Causal Inference: Introduction

 Our paper allows for heterogeneous and time-dependent treatment effects of an intervention and more general intervention adoption patterns compared with the synthetic control methods in causal inference.
 Furthermore, our paper provides a flexible test for treatment effects.
 In comparative case studies, a key question is to estimate the counterfactual outcomes for treated units.
 A valid control unit is ``close'' to the treatment unit except for the treatment effect.
 Typically synthetic controls are weighted averages of untreated units where the weights depend on unit-specific features.
-A popular model assumption is that the potential outcome is linear in observed covariates and unobserved common factors. {\cite{abadie2010synthetic,abadie2015comparative}, \cite{doudchenko2016balancing}, \cite{li2017estimation} and \cite{li2017statistical} propose to match each treated unit by weighted averages of all control units using the pretreatment observations. \cite{li2017estimation} and \cite{li2017statistical} further show the inferential theory for the average treatment effect over time.\footnote{\cite{li2017estimation} propose using the LASSO method to select control units and \cite{carvalho2018arco} show the inferential theory for the LASSO method. \cite{masini2018counterfactual} focus on the high-dimensional, non-stationary data.}} These methods rely on the assumption that there is only one treated unit and the treatment effects are either constant or stationary.
-Another method is to regress the post-treatment outcomes for the control units on the pre-treatment outcomes and covariates and use the coefficients to predict the counterfactual outcome for the treated/control units. \cite{athey2018matrix} proposes to use matrix completion methods to impute the control panel data and allow for more general treatment adoption patterns: multiple treated units and staggered treatment adoption.
+A popular model assumption is that the potential outcome is linear in observed covariates and unobserved common factors. \cite{abadie2010synthetic,abadie2015comparative}, \cite{doudchenko2016balancing}, \cite{xu2017generalized}, \cite{li2017estimation} and \cite{li2017statistical} propose to match each treated unit by weighted averages of all control units using the pretreatment observations. \cite{li2017estimation}, \cite{li2017statistical} and \cite{masini2018counterfactual} show the inferential theory for the average treatment effect over time.
+These methods rely on the assumption that there is only one treated unit and the treatment effects are either constant or stationary.
+Another method is to regress the post-treatment outcomes for the control units on the pre-treatment outcomes and covariates and use the coefficients to predict the counterfactual outcome for the treated/control units. \cite{athey2018matrix} propose to use matrix completion methods to impute the control panel data and allow for more general treatment adoption patterns: multiple treated units and staggered treatment adoption.
 However, they do not provide point-wise guarantees for the imputed values.
-In this paper, we do not only allow for general treatment adoption patterns, but also provide the point-wise inferential theory for the imputed counterfactual outcomes.
+In this paper, in addition to allowing for general treatment adoption patterns, we also provide the point-wise inferential theory for the imputed counterfactual outcomes.
 Furthermore, we can test for treatment effects even if they are heterogeneous and time-dependent.
 Our approach does not require a priori knowledge about which covariates describe if treated and control units are a good match.
 Instead, our latent loadings capture all unit-specific information in a data-driven way.
 The synthetic control, that we impute, is a weighted average of the untreated units, that takes all unit-specific information into account.
 In causal inference, we can either model the relationship between the covariates and the outcome, or model the probabilities of missingness to estimate causal effects.
 Doubly robust procedures, as discussed, for example, in \cite{kang2007} combine both by using a propensity weight in regressions to mitigate the selection bias.
 Our propensity weighted estimator builds on this intuition.
 Interestingly, we prove that using the estimated feasible propensity instead of the population weights does not affect the asymptotic distribution.
-This observation is aligned with the classical inverse propensity weighted estimator \citep{hirano2003efficient}.
+This observation is aligned with the results for the classical inverse propensity weighted estimator in \cite{hirano2003efficient}.